Sanhedrin trial of Jesus

-Evening inquest at Caiaphas' palace
+Evening inquest at Caiaphas's palace

-In the narrative in the synoptic gospels, after the arrest of Jesus he is taken to the private residence of Caiaphas, the high priest.
+In the narrative of the synoptic gospels, after the arrest of Jesus, he is taken to the private residence of Caiaphas, the high priest.
 Matthew 26 (Matthew 26:57) states that Jesus was taken to the house of Caiaphas the High Priest of Israel, where the scribes and the elders were gathered together.
 Mark 14 (Mark 14:53) states that Jesus was taken that night "to the high priest" (without naming the priest), where all the chief priests and the elders gathered.

 According to John's gospel, Jesus was taken not to Caiaphas but to Annas, who questioned him only privately.
 A former high priest and father-in-law of Caiaphas, Annas remained very influential.
 The fact that Jesus was taken not to Caiaphas but to Annas is explained on the ground that the latter's palace was nearer the place of arrest than that of the former.
-Peter and other disciples, however, being ignorant of the state of affairs, went to Caiaphas' house in the night.
+Peter and other disciples, however, being ignorant of the state of affairs, went to Caiaphas's house in the night.

 In all four Gospel accounts, the trial of Jesus before the priests and scribes is interleaved with the Denial of Peter narrative, where Apostle Peter, who has followed Jesus, denies knowing him three times.
 The intercalated narrative of Jesus' resolute determination offers contrast to the framing narrative of Peter's aggrieved denials (Mark 14:53–54, 14:66–72).
 Luke 22 (Luke 22:61) states that as Jesus was bound and standing at the priest's house Peter was in the courtyard.
 Jesus "turned and looked straight at him", and Peter remembered the words Jesus had spoken to him: "Before the rooster crows today, you will disown me three times."

 In John 18 (John 18:24), Jesus is sent from Annas to Caiaphas the high priest.
 Both Matthew and Mark say that another consultation was held among the priests the next morning.
-The second interview with Jesus was "...evidently held in the house of Caiaphas, rather than in the Chamber of Hewn Stone...."
+The second interview with Jesus was "evidently held in the house of Caiaphas, rather than in the Chamber of Hewn Stone".

-According to Luke 22:63, at Caiaphas' house, Jesus is mocked and beaten.
+According to Luke 22:63, at Caiaphas's house, Jesus is mocked and beaten.
 He is accused of claiming to be both the Messiah and the Son of God.
 Although the Gospel accounts vary with respect to some of the details, they agree on the general character and overall structure of the trials of Jesus.